-If you are a review viewer (formerly called an "additional manager") for a participant, you have read-only visibility into all reviews submitted about that participant.
-You can view review results, but don't have the ability to remove answers or write review summaries.
+If you are a review viewer for a participant, you have read-only visibility into all reviews submitted about that participant.
+You can view review results, but can't remove answers or write review summaries.

 In this article, you will learn...

 - How to access and review peer reviews of your team

 - What the peer review process looks like

 - What visibility and permission options exist for peer reviews

 Access and availability

 ⛔️ Required access to Best-Self Review®.